blue-jay/blue-jay.github.io.hugo/content/index.md

 register page, about page, and a simple notepad to demonstrate GET, POST, PATCH, and DELETE operations.

-The entrypoint for the web app is **blueprint.go** which uses the **bootstrap** package to load the application settings, create the session store, connect to the database, set up the views, load the routes, attach the middleware, and then start the web server.
+The entrypoint for the web app is **blueprint.go** which uses the **boot** package to load (at boot) the application settings, create the session store, connect to the database, set up the views, load the routes, attach the middleware, and then start the web server.

 The front end is built using [Bootstrap](http://getbootstrap.com/) with a few small changes to fonts and